 First, review your policy to understand your coverage.
-If you feel you meet the benefit eligibility criteria, please contact the customer service center immediately.
-A Benefit Intake Specialist will then contact you to gather pertinent information and discuss next steps.
+If you feel you meet the benefit eligibility criteria, please contact the Customer Service Center at 800-308-0179.
+A Benefit Intake Specialist will gather pertinent information and discuss next steps.
 (Note that this phone number is only for use when you’re ready to file a claim.
 See “Can’t Find Your Answer?” on the Contact Us page for Customer Service phone numbers.)

-Who might I be hearing from during the claims process?
+Who might I be speaking with during the benefit approval and invoicing processes?

 How does the appeals process work?

-How do I submit proof of loss for reimbursement?
+How do I submit an invoice for reimbursement?

-If you have enrolled in the Assuricare invoice submission process, please contact Assuricare directly at 844-277-8742, between 8am and 6pm Eastern Monday through Friday, to get further instruction on how to complete your submission.
+If you have enrolled in the Assuricare invoice submission process, please contact Assuricare directly at 844-277-8742 to obtain instructions on how to complete your submission.